brokedba/powershell-admin-scripts/README.md

 # Windows admin 101

-This just few PS scripts I found useful to do check in windows.
+This just few PS scripts I found useful to do checks in windows.